Flower Symbolism

 Calla Lily Meaning

 Calla lily meaning crosses many cultures.
 Calla lilies were used by the Romans for winter solstice.
-They are religious symbols of the ascension into heaven as well as sexual symbols.
+They are symbols of the ascension as well as sexual symbols.

 Camellia Meaning